egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 Note 2: xor patches are not compatible with dco.
 If dco is available in your firmware add in the openvpn config: `disable-dco`

-Both DDWRT OpenVPN Client and Server support scramble, there are also clients available for Android and Windows:
+Both [DDWRT OpenVPN Client (page 14)](https://forum.dd-wrt.com/phpBB2/download.php?id=48550) and Server support scramble, there are also clients available for Android and Windows:
 https://github.com/lawtancool

 Android: